dongle-the-gadget/FakeUpdate/README.md

 --t: Change the title (default: Configuring critical Windows Updates)

---p: Change the text "complete" to anything you like (default: complete) (example: you type --p fuck!, instead 0% complete, you will get 0% fuck!)
+--p: Change the text "complete" to anything you like (default: complete) (example: you type --p fuck!, instead of 0% complete, you will get 0% fuck!)

 --r: Change the request when the computer is "updating" (default: Do not turn off your PC)